jrc03c/js-csv-helpers/readme.md

 )
 ```

-Given a `path` (either a URL or a filesystem path depending whether you're in a browser or Node environment, as described in the [Usage](#usage) section above) and a `DataFrame` (`data`), this function returns a `Promise` that resolves to a boolean where `true` means "the file was saved" and `false` means "the file was not saved".
+Given a `path` (either a URL or a filesystem path depending whether you're in a browser or Node environment, as described in the [Usage](#usage) section above) and a `DataFrame` (`data`), this function returns a `Promise` that resolves to `true`.
+(If something goes wrong during saving, an error will just be thrown instead of returning `false`.)
 It also accepts an optional callback function, if you prefer that style.
 See [the section below](#configuration) for more information about the optional `config` object.

 ### Configuration